santosluiz/Txt-da-Vida/README.md

 - <a href="http://wpsecuritychecklist.org/br/items/" target="_blank">Checklist de Segurança</a>
 - <a href="https://yoast.com/wordpress-seo/">SEO para WordPress</a>
 - <a href="https://justfreethemes.com/">Temas Free</a>
-- < href="http://speedrak.com/blog/how-to-move-javascripts-to-the-footer-in-wordpress/">Javascript no Footer</a>
+- <a href="http://speedrak.com/blog/how-to-move-javascripts-to-the-footer-in-wordpress/">Javascript no Footer</a>